NethermindEth/nethermind-tdx/README.md

 #### Local Build

 Preferably use a specific machine for the build, as this will e.g. install packages that you might not want to have on your main system.
+You might also want to check out the [Docker Build](#docker-build) section for an alternative approach if you're not using a specific machine for the build.

 First, set up your Yocto environment: